mjtamlyn/ayb-notes/5-mysql-mariadb.md

 SkySQL is a strategic partner who provide support/hosting.
 Purpose isn't to remove all of the MySQL stuff.

 MariaDB is a MySQL fork with a GPL-only license.
 It's basically the same thing.
 Public license.
+A huge number of new features in a few years, which haven't (and will probably never) end up in MySQL itself.